 While watering plants last Spring, I stumbled upon this fledgling sprout in a hanging basket.
 I immediately thought it would make a good stock photo, but soon realized how it also taught a great lesson in brand building.

 Yes, those mighty maples in my yard have been protecting my home from nature’s sudden turns, much like a well-nurtured brand provides cover from market uncertainties.

 And, the same way in which a business should propagate its brand through strategic outreach, those maples were maintaining their own seasonal ritual of proliferation, sowing whirling seeds of distinction within, around and beyond my property line.

-If your branding efforts aren’t branching out beyond your customer base, you’re missing an opportunity for it to take root in areas where it can add real value to your business.
-Potential investors, career-seekers, local media … they each should know who you are and what you stand for.
+If your branding efforts aren’t branching out beyond your customer base, you’re missing an opportunity for them to take root in areas where they can add real value to your business.
+Potential investors, career-seekers, local media … they each should know who you are, what you stand for, and why it matters.

 Your brand and your business should matter to all of them.

 If you want to stand out from the rest of the forest, sow your own seeds of distinction as broadly as you can.

 It’s important to look like you belong in your market.
 But, it’s more important to promote your own uniqueness.
 Remember, your brand and identity is about differentiation.
 It’s not about being like the others.

 What Do You Want Your Business to Look Like Five Years from Now?